Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Introduction

-In this work, we propose \benchmarkname{} (\benchmarkacron{}), a novel benchmark designed to quantitatively evaluate the effectiveness of prompt-based CAC approaches in accurately interpreting input prompts.
-The benchmark includes two specific tests tackling the two above-mentioned limitations: (i) a \textit{negative-label} test, which probes single-class images by using prompts that refer to absent classes, and (ii) a \textit{mosaic} test, which evaluates artificially created images containing two distinct classes, with the prompt describing only one of them.
-Furthermore, \benchmarkacron{} comes with ad-hoc evaluation metrics specific for each of these two tests, overcoming the limitations affecting class-specific counting performance evaluators.
+In this work, we propose \benchmarkname{} (\benchmarkacron{}), a novel benchmark designed to quantitatively evaluate the robustness and trustworthiness of prompt-based CAC approaches, tackling the two above-mentioned limitations.
+The benchmark includes two tailored tests coupled with ad-hoc evaluation metrics: (i) a \textit{negative-label} test, which probes single-class images by using prompts that refer to absent classes, and (ii) a \textit{mosaic} test, which evaluates artificially created mosaicked images built by stitching together pairs of single-class images, where one object category serves as a distractor to the category described by the textual prompt.
 To validate our new benchmark, we assess several recent SOTA prompt-based CAC techniques, and we show that some of them show a notable weakness in understanding the object class textual descriptions despite achieving top performance on standard class-specific metrics.
 This highlights the necessity for more refined training procedures or reconsideration of their architectural designs.

-To summarize, we propose the following contributions: \begin{itemize} \item We propose \benchmarkacron{}, a novel benchmark aiming at assessing prompt-based CAC methods to overcome the limitations affecting current datasets and metrics hampering the development of more effective solutions. \item Contextually to this benchmark, we introduce a set of ad-hoc evaluation protocols and associated metrics to evaluate the models' ability to count object classes described with natural language. \item We perform an experimental evaluation by exploiting \benchmarkacron{} showing that many recent state-of-the-art methods exhibit a remarkable deficiency in understanding the object to be counted although obtaining top results in standard class-specific counting metrics. \end{itemize}
+To summarize, we propose the following contributions: \begin{itemize} \item We empirically figured out that the evaluation of state-of-the-art prompt-based class-agnostic counting methods is limited by current datasets and metrics, hindering the development of more effective solutions. \item We propose \benchmarkacron{}, a novel benchmark that introduces a set of ad-hoc evaluation protocols and associated metrics to evaluate the robustness and trustworthiness of existing CAC models to count objects belonging to classes described with natural language. \item We exploit \benchmarkacron{} to show that many recent state-of-the-art methods exhibit a remarkable deficiency in understanding objects to be counted, although achieving top results in standard class-specific counting metrics. \end{itemize}